johannathiemich/Cyberglove/README.md

 In the file cyberglove.pdf we documented in detail what we worked on during this practical course.

-Please note: The github repo description lists C++ as the used language, but we implemented the use cases mainly using Python.
+Please note: The github repo description lists HTML as the used language, but we implemented the use cases mainly using Python.